GenAI-CUEE/Estimation-Theory-EE523/Readme.md

-This site is parts of Estimation Theory EE2102523 by *Suwichaya Suwanwimolkul*.
+This Github page is a part of **Estimation Theory EE2102523** by *Suwichaya Suwanwimolkul*.

-`Goal`: to provide the code-based visualization and exercises to understand the mathematics behind each of the lecture.
+Our goal is to provide the code-based visualization and exercises to understand the mathematics behind each of the lecture.

 ## Topics